hatonthecat/linux_distro_tests/README.md

 Next test: 4 bottles of 1MB RAM on the wall, 4 bottles of 1MB.
 You take one down, you pass it around, 3MB bottles of 1MB on the wall:

+SliTaz Test on 386 in PCem on 4MB (Part 2 of Day 2)
+--

 Result: While more than 2MB was available, it did not let me mount fs with just 2MB+640K.

 ![image](https://github.com/hatonthecat/linux_distro_tests/assets/76194453/b6946059-7ea9-4d6f-81d2-e5b4fcc199de)